Pay, escrow, cap a budget, move an asset, join a group payment, or trigger a conditional payout.

 Dashboards that separate user payments, mining behavior, exchange movement, spam, fees, and app tests instead of treating all transactions equally.

 Toccata is the near-term hard-fork track for spend rules, asset rules, Silverscript, ZK proof checks, sequencing commitments, and vProgs groundwork.
-It should be described as future mainnet capability until activation is confirmed.
+Use the timing label once, then focus on the app surface.

 Open Toccata app examples